 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Robbins is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Robbins is a village of sales and office workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Robbins who work in office and administrative support (21.31%), sales jobs (16.42%), and healthcare suport services (9.89%).

-A relatively large number of people in Robbins telecommute to their jobs.
-Overall, about 22.77% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 22.77% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Despite the fact that it is a small village, Robbins has quite a few people who take public transportation – mostly the bus - for their daily commute to work.
 This helps to fill a real need in the village for affordable transportation.

-The percentage of people in Robbins with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.00% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Robbins is quite a bit lower than the national average among all cities of 21.84%: just 12.00% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Robbins in 2022 was $19,062, which is low income relative to Illinois and the nation.
 This equates to an annual income of $76,248 for a family of four.
 However, Robbins contains both very wealthy and poor people as well.
 Robbins also has one of the higher rates of people living in poverty in the nation, with 34.05% of its population below the federal poverty line.